‘Wake up the war has started’: Ukranian IU students concerned for their families back home

 “Even if people are planning on leaving Ukraine, I know that many families will choose not to go because they won’t want to leave their family members,” adds Voloshyna.

-There will be a Ukranian peaceful protest at the IU Sample Gates at 1 pm on Friday February 24.
-Ukranian students at IU are urging anyone in the Bloomington area to join them in solidarity and support.
+There will be a Ukrainian peaceful protest at the IU Sample Gates at 1 p.m. on Friday February 25.
+Ukrainian students at IU are urging anyone in the Bloomington area to join them in solidarity and support.